kjar0/516X-Final/README.md

     print("Done scraping for ", search_term)
     return indeed
 ```
-    The information returned from this function is a combined dataframe of job title, company, job posting URL, and full job description.
+The information returned from this function is a combined DataFrame of job title, company, job posting URL, and full job description.

 #### Pre-process data